Using PowerShell Scripts with the Box CLI

 Install PowerShell

-You should have a Box application created.
+To use the script, you will need the Box CLI installed and configured.
 If you haven't done so yet, see step 1 of this quick start guide.
 Alternatively, go to your developer console, and follow the guide Setup with OAuth 2.0.

 Download the script